-Submissions must be sent in Word or RTF format to info [@] espaceartactuel [.] com.
-Unless otherwise indicated, they should comprise original and previously unpublished work.
-Writers are asked to include a brief biography (70-80 words for reviews, 80-100 words for other sections) and their mailing and email addresses.
+Submissions must be sent in Word format (Times New Roman, 12 pts, 1.5 line spacing) to info [@] espaceartactuel [.] com.
+Unless otherwise indicated, they should be original and previously unpublished work.
+Please include a brief biography of the writer (70-80 words for reviews, 80-100 words for other sections), as well as their mailing and email addresses.

 The editorial committee reviews all submissions and reserves the right to accept or refuse any articles.
 Texts that present a potential conflict of interest between the author and subject will not be considered.

-Submissions are evaluated on the following criteria: relevance to the mandate of ESPACE magazine, clarity of expression, quality of analysis and originality.
+Submissions are evaluated on the following criteria: relevance to the mandate of ESPACE art actuel magazine, clarity of expression, quality of analysis and originality.

-The editorial committee is overseen by the magazine’s editor-in-chief and consists of Mélanie Boucher, Peter Dubé, Bénédicte Ramade and Bernard Schütze.
+The editorial committee, overseen by the Editor-in-chief André-Louis Paré, consists of Mélanie Boucher, Peter Dubé, Bénédicte Ramade, Aseman Sabet, Bernard Schütze and Mathieu Teasdale.

 1. EXHIBITION REVIEWS section

 a) An exhibition review will have 800 to 1000 words, and will address a solo or group exhibition in Quebec, Canada or abroad.